peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat RoundToIntegerNoRoundedFlag(
         PeterO.Numbers.EContext ctx);

- Returns a binary float with the same value as this object but rounded to an integer, without adding the  `FlagInexact` FlagInexact or  `FlagRounded` FlagRounded flags.
+ Returns a binary float with the same value as this object but rounded to an integer, without adding the  `FlagInexact`  or  `FlagRounded`  flags.
 The resulting number's Exponent property will not necessarily be 0; use the Quantize method instead to give the result an exponent of 0.  <b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control precision and rounding of the result.
-If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags), except that this function will never add the  `FlagRounded` FlagRounded and  `FlagInexact` FlagInexact flags (the only difference between this and RoundToExponentExact).
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags), except that this function will never add the  `FlagRounded`  and  `FlagInexact`  flags (the only difference between this and RoundToExponentExact).
 Can be null, in which case the default rounding mode is HalfEven.

 <b>Return Value:</b>